BappyMasud/my-portfolio/README.md

 ---

 ### 📚 Learning Projects (In Progress)
-- Building a **Postman Collection** with test scripts and environments.
-- Writing **Selenium automation scripts** for sample web apps.
-- Creating a **mini QA dashboard** with bug tracking and reports.
+- Practicing **Manual Testing** on ecommerce websites.
+- Designing detailed **Test Cases** & **Test Scenarios** in Excel for a demo project.
+- Practicing **API testing** in Postman Collection with test scripts, assertions, and multiple environments for REST APIs.
+- Using **JMeter** for performance testing to analyze response time and throughput of sample APIs.
+- Documenting defects and reports using tools like **Jira**.

 ---